Hartford, Connecticut: Highways

-I-84 which runs from Scranton to I-90 in Sturbridge, just over the Massachusetts border, and I-91, which runs from New Haven along the Connecticut River ultimately to Canada, intersect in downtown Hartford.
+I-84, which runs from Scranton to I-90 in Sturbridge, just over the Massachusetts border, and I-91, which runs from New Haven along the Connecticut River ultimately to Canada, intersect in downtown Hartford.
 In addition to I-84 and I-91, two other highways service the city: Route 2, an expressway that runs from downtown Hartford to Westerly, passing through Norwich and past Foxwoods Resort Casino.
 The Wilbur Cross Highway portion of Route 15 that skirts the southeastern part of the city near Brainard Airport.
 A short connector known as the Conlin–Whitehead Highway also provides direct access from I-91 to the Capitol Area of downtown Hartford.
-The Main St. Bridge is a historic bridge on the highway.
+The Main Street Bridge is a historic bridge on the highway.

 Hartford experiences heavy traffic as a result of its substantial suburban population (nearly 10 times that of the actual city).
 As a result, thousands of people travel on area highways at the start and end of each workday.
 I-84 experiences traffic from Farmington through Hartford and into East Hartford and Manchester during the rush hour.